Student Living Costs in Japan: Rent, Food, and Budget Tips

 • Rice or bread (ご飯かパン - gohan ka pan)

 Some cafeterias now offer vegetarian, halal, and allergy-safe options.
-Some even give bonus credit on pre-paid meal cards.
+Some even give bonus credit on pre-paid meal cards (opens in new tab).

 Convenience Stores